For Research Project Supervisor

 The Research Project

 The main element of the EuroScholars program is the Research Project.
 Most available Research Projects are existing projects in which the EuroScholars student is invited to participate.
-About 100 Research Projects in many fields of study are available at the partner universities.
+Together, the European universities offer about 100 research projects through the EuroScholars database.
 Projects are available in Arts and Humanities, Performing Arts, Biology, Chemistry, Engineering, Mathematics, Physics, Astronomy, Computer Science, Medicine, Biomedical Sciences, Law, Economics, Management, Politics and Social Studies.
 The other part of the curriculum is built around the Research Project in dialogue with the supervising professor.

 The EuroScholars program offers a flexible curriculum individually built around each student's academic needs.
 The curriculum is established in dialogue with the professor supervising the Research Project (the central element of the curriculum).
 This makes the program unique for every student.
 This flexibility means students will have less difficulty in integrating the EuroScholars curriculum into their US curriculum and students can make the best use of the opportunities host institutions offer in combining research with coursework.